5 ways you can tell that it’s FINALLY spring in the Netherlands

 1. You may see a Rokjesdag (Skirt day!) or two

-That’s right, the Dutch actually have a day called “skirt day”.
-In short (pun intended), Rokjesdag is the first day of the year that allows women, men, or anyone who wishes to free their legs the chance to do so.
+In short (pun intended), Rokjesdag is the first day of the year that allows anyone who wishes to free their legs the chance to do so when it’s warm enough.

-Made popular by the Dutch writer and Rokjesdag lover, Martin Bril, Rokjesdag is no longer merely a day, but in fact, symbolic of the start of spring.
+Made popular by the Dutch writer and Rokjesdag lover Martin Bril, Rokjesdag is no longer merely a day but in fact, symbolic of the start of spring.

 Rokjesdag is die ene dag in het voorjaar dat alle vrouwen als bij toverslag ineens een rok dragen, met daaronder blote benen. – Martin Bril